1wheel/hot-server/README.md

 Open:
 `http://localhost:3000/`

-Save changes to `*.js` or `*.css` and they'll be injected via a websocket without a full referesh.
+Save changes to `*.js` or `*.css` and they'll be injected via a websocket without a full refresh.

-Since your whole script file reruns, you'll probably want to clean up anything that might be on the page with something like `var svg = d3.select('#graph').html('').append('svg')`.
+Since your whole script file reruns, you'll probably want to clean up anything it adds to the page with something like `var svg = d3.select('#graph').html('').append('svg')`.
 Stopping any timers and clearing any listeners that don't reset is also a good idea:

     if (window.timer) timer.stop()
     window.timer = d3.timer(function(t){
       // cool animation code
     })

 To persist data between refreshes, declare and initialize your data in a separate file from the rest of your code.
-Only the changed file will update.
+Only the changed file will rerun.

 ## Is this the right tool for me?